rendall/icebreakers/QUESTIONS.md

   * If you were setting off to Mars and could take only one luxury item with you, what would it be?
   * If your home was packed full of golf balls how would you remove them?
   * Is there any topic lately that you would like to be mentored on?
-  * It’s your first day on the job as an evil villain.
-What’s the first piece of mischief you commit?
+  * It's your first day on the job as an evil villain.
+What's the first piece of mischief you commit?
   * Look around and assess how satisfied you are with your physical workspace.
-What’s one thing you love about it?
+What's one thing you love about it?
   * Make a choice: Never hear music again or lose the ability to read?
   * Name a TV show you think is under-rated.
 Describe it in a sentence.
   * Name a healthy food you enjoy and an unhealthy food that you find hard to resist.